natfarleydev/prd-markdown/README.md

 dodgy tables (tables that didn't render properly etc.), more logical layout for an ebook etc. If an issue is found, use github's built in issue tracking system to report it.
-If there are many minor bugs (e.g. missing a space between two words) then just file one report with all of the bugs listed.
+If there are many minor bugs (e.g. missing a space between two words) then just file one report with all of the bugs listed (but don't wait to report it; someone might get there before you!).

 In the future, the markdown will also be formatted to be 'prettier' but this is a secondary objective to creating the ebook, so will probably start happening after